Dominion Lodge #117 A.F. & A. M.

 We are a lodge of young, dedicated and active Freemasons located in Edmonton Alberta Canada.

 We are a member of the Masonic Fraternity operating under the jurisdiction of The Grand Lodge of Alberta.
 Dominion Lodge meets on the second and fourth Wednesdays of each month, excepting July and August, at Freemasons’ Hall, 10318 – 100th Avenue in Edmonton, Alberta.

 Please browse our site to learn more about our Lodge, its activities, the history of Freemasonry in Alberta, famous Freemasons, or Freemasonry in general.

-If you have questions or comments about becoming a Freemason in Edmonton, Alberta, Canada, or our need some other information about our Lodge specifically, please contact our Lodge Secretary.
+If you have other questions or comments about becoming a Freemason in Edmonton, Alberta, Canada, or our need some other information about our Lodge specifically, please contact our Lodge Secretary.